peterhack/terraform-dynatrace-managed/README.md

 terraform destroy
 ```

-Resources which are dynamically provisioned by Kubernetes will not automatically be destroyed.
-This means that if you want to clean up the entire cluster, you must manually delete all of the EBS Volumes which have been provisioned to serve Persistent Volume Claims.
+This will first attempt to unregister your Dynatrace Managed license and then destroy the cluster.
+If it fails to unregister, you must request this directly with Dynatrace to re-use the license

 ## Makefile Commands